3and4/Leither/doc/GongShi-en.md

     This reward makes sure that organization stays active.

 + Operation reward
-In the beginning when the system cannot sustain itself with insufficient content and service.
-Extra incentives can be rewarded to accelerate the growth of an infant system.
+In the beginning when an infant system cannot sustain itself.
+Extra incentives can be rewarded to accelerate its growth.

     This reward helps the organization to mature faster.

-### V. Basic Concept
+### V. Basic Concepts
 **Distributed Hash Table (DHT) network**
 In DHT network, node can be quickly searched by its ID to access its information.
 Public information of an organization can also be saved over the whole network distributively using DHT.